top of page

 Snack and mealtimes are an important part of our day.
 Eating represents a social time for children and adults and is a time to promote healthy eating and nutritious food.

-Meal and snack times are organised so that children develop independence through making choices, serving food and drink, and feeding themselves.
+Meal and snack times are organised so children develop independence through making choices, serving food and drink, and feeding themselves.
 We provide children with utensils that are appropriate for their ages and stages of development and that take account of the eating practices in their cultures.

 We have fresh drinking water constantly available for the children and we provide whole pasteurised milk for children under two and semi skimmed milk for our toddlers and pre-schoolers.

-Policies & Procedures: About Us
+Our Policies & Procedures: About Us

 bottom of page